GroPal Sea Minerals

 In fact, the sprayed trees are still bright and green as compared with the unsprayed trees.
 We plan on spraying all 3,000 of our walnut trees this next spring.”

 - Perry, IA: “We got our tomatoes, squash and cucumbers from the nursery but forgot to plant them.
 When I found them they were pretty much dead.
-But I injected 2 cc of GroPal into the water and watered them, structuring the water with a Hexahedron 999.
+But I injected 2 cc of GroPal into the water and watered them, highly structuring the water.

 The vegetables came back to life, and had the best taste ever, with no insect damage or disease.
 They actually survived till after the 2nd frost.
 I am very impressed.
 Tomatoes were red all the way through.”